HariSekhon/Knowledge-Base/markdown.md

 This is not my real number.
 Recruiters please do not call it.

 Also, if you have my real number, please do not call it.

-Always [LinkedIn](https://www.linkedin.com/in/HariSekhon) message me instead and read my profile's summary bullet point criteria - it'll give you nearly everything you need to know about my availability and preferences.
+Always message me on [LinkedIn](https://www.linkedin.com/in/HariSekhon) instead after reading my profile's summary bullet point criteria - it'll give you nearly everything you need to know about my availability and preferences.